-Seated at the fancy Grand Hotel, in Mackinac Island, MI, I started to sweat.
-A slight panic attack lurked in the back of my mind as I glanced down at the fine china on the table, the massive assortment of silverware stacked around the place setting, and our two young kids eyeballing them with wonder and mischief.
+Seated at the fancy Grand Hotel, in Mackinac Island, I started to sweat.
+A slight panic attack lurked in the back of my mind as I glanced down at the fine china on the table, the assortment of silverware around the place setting, and our two young kids eyeballing them with wonder and mischief.

-At the end of our meal, as we pushed our chairs back to leave, the woman next to us leaned over and said, “Excuse me.”
+At the end of our meal, as we pushed back our chairs to leave, the woman next to us leaned over and said, “Excuse me.”

 Instead, I heard her say, “I just wanted to tell you, your kids were so amazingly well-behaved!
 And I have nine grand-kids, so I know what I’m talking about.
 They’re not all like that.”